2019 GAM PACE OF PLAY POLICY

 In order to enhance the GAM tournament experience there has to be motivation for players to want to play at the prescribed pace or better, walk faster between shots and keep up with the group in front of them.
 The incentive behind this policy is that penalty strokes will be assessed if participants do not play within this policy’s parameters.

 PACE OF PLAY PRINCIPLES

 1. The GAM may time all players at any time

 3. Your position relative to the group in front of you is your responsibility, the group behind you is the GAM’s responsibility

 PACE OF PLAY POLICY

-At each competition, the Tournament Committee will determine the maximum allotted time each group is permitted to play the stipulated round.
+At each competition, the Tournament Committee will determine the maximum allotted time (Time Par) each group is permitted to play each hole and the stipulated round.
 The stipulated round is complete when the last player in the group completes play of the final hole and the flagstick is replaced.

 The lead group(s) must finish their stipulated round within the maximum allotted time established by the committee.
 If they finish over the maximum allotted time each player may be assessed a two-stroke penalty to their score for the final hole.

 • Exception: If the lead group is held up by play that was sent out before them or that began on the opposite tee, they will be exempt from the pace of play penalty if they finish over their allotted time but less than 13 minutes behind of the group ahead of them.